 The right of way for the railroad was released, and was taken over by power lines, gas lines, and kudzu.
 It would seem to be the end of the Swamp Rabbit Railroad.

 However, it wasn’t the end of J. V. Cannon, nor the engine and rolling stock from the Swamp Rabbit(s).
 Porter #9 did a brief stint at the Yancey RR in Burnsville, North Carolina.
 This photo of the #9 sitting on the siding at Burnesville was taken in 1977 by Photobucket (and rail enthusiast) user “SHAGRR”, aka “Beach Bill.”
+(NOTE – Bill Althoff of North Myrtle Beach confirmed that he is the photographer.)

 The rolling stock and engine eventually wound up at the Denton Farm Park as part of the Handy Dandy Railroad.
 The old Porter #9 underwent complete cosmetic surgery, and looks nothing like it did in its previous incarnations.
 The saddle tank was removed and the boiler was converted from an oil-fired furnace to coal.
 The engine now required a tender.
 Other cosmetic changes were made to make it look like an “authentic” steam engine.